OzanYokuva/i-drank-the-wine-gdd/docs/01_GDD/philosophy-framework.md

 **Position in Triangle:** Foundation (Base of the triangle)

 **Thematic Significance:**
-- Represents the hero's necessary descent into darkness
-- Complete vulnerability as prerequisite for transformation
+- Complete ego death as prerequisite for transformation
-- Loss of identity/ego before true understanding emerges
+- Descent to your darkest self - an **internal journey**, not external
+- Jung's shadow work: confronting hidden aspects of yourself (suppressed, denied, buried)
+- Finding peace requires facing what you've pushed down
-- Witnessing the worst of reality to gain clarity
+- Like Dante's Inferno: must reach the bottom to escape hell

 **Narrative Function:**
-- Heroes begin consumed by righteous fury
+- Heroes must confront their own darkness, not just the world's evil
-- Each must face their personal "hell"
+- Each must face their personal "hell" within
+- Journey to the bottom = self-discovery
+- Peace comes from integration, not denial
-- Through losing everything, they gain perspective
+- Through losing everything false, they find what's real
-- Transformation requires hitting rock bottom

 **Character Application:**
 - Each hero experiences their moment of "becoming nothing"
-- Personal tragedies that drive them to fight
+- Personal tragedies strip away their surface identities
 - Dark nights of the soul that precede enlightenment
-- Roots in hell = witnessing/experiencing evil firsthand
+- Roots in hell = facing the buried, suppressed parts of yourself
+- Not about witnessing external evil, but confronting internal shadows

 **Why These Two Quotes Form One Point:**
-Both Eckhart and Jung speak to the same truth from different angles—that growth, transformation, and true understanding require confronting absolute darkness.
+Both Eckhart and Jung speak to the same truth from different angles—that growth, transformation, and true understanding require descending into your darkest self.
 They represent complementary aspects of the same foundational principle:
-- **Eckhart:** Internal surrender and ego death
+- **Eckhart:** Internal surrender and ego death ("become nothing")
-- **Jung:** External descent and shadow integration
+- **Jung:** Descent into your own shadow ("roots in hell")

+Both emphasize the **inward journey** to the depths of your own psyche.

 ---